morpho-org/vault-v2/certora/README.md

 To verify specification files, pass to `certoraRun` the corresponding configuration file in the [`certora/confs`](confs) folder.
 It requires having set the `CERTORAKEY` environment variable to a valid Certora key.
 You can also pass additional arguments, notably to verify a specific rule.

+# Acknowledgments

+Some rules and invariants are derived from those written by the Chainsecurity team during their audit of this repository.